Ariequ/PSD2UGUI/README.md

 Convert PSD file to Unity using material.

+* Exporte XML and png files.
+* Import to Unity